strozz1/image-interpolation/README.md

 To change the interpolation method, modify the `interpolate` function in `main.py`.
 Future updates may include a graphical interface to allow method selection.

 ## Future Improvements
+- Use GPU for better time on matrix operations
 - Implementing **bicubic** and **spline** interpolation methods.
 - Improving user interface (kinda poor right now, not really into UIs)
 - Adding a user interface option for selecting interpolation methods.